RZajacc/Mars_Rover_1.0/Readme.md

 *It is the first first attempt to builiding this app.
 Only vanilla Javascript was used here with Bootstrap.*

-*If you want to see other versions of the project as well please check:*
+*If you would like to take a look also on previous versions of the project please check:*
 * **v2.0** built vith Javascript+Typescript and styled with Bootstrap.
 Also page logic was restructured completely, unit tests with Vitest are added and in some basic form also Webpack.
 Check [here](https://github.com/RZajacc/Mars_Rover_2.0).
 * **v3.0** built vith Javascript+Typescript and styled with CSS+SCSS.
 Apart from Unit tests I'm working on End-to-end testing with Cypress, and trying to extend the use of Webpack.
 Check [here](https://github.com/RZajacc/MarsRover_3.0).